+There are many alternatives to lawn.
 People usually replace their lawns for either maintenance or environmental reasons.
 The costs of lawn maintenance include fuel for power mowers, toxic emissions, fertilizers and pesticides, water consumption and your weekend time.
 Hiring a lawn care service will save you time and energy but the environmental costs remain.

 According to GIMME GREEN, a documentary that examines the American obsession with the residential lawn: